 NIH Biosketch | Publications

 John Blades is Executive Director Emeritus at the Henry Morrison Flagler Museum in Palm Beach, Florida, leading it to become one of the most respected house museums in the country.
 Mr. Blades has graduate education in biology and a diverse background including education, electronics, and nonprofit management.
 Mr. Blades has Dupuytren disease.
-His experience, long-view perspective, and ability to coordinate practical solutions to complex logistic challenges are key to the Dupuytren Foundation mission.
+His experience, long-view perspective, and ability to coordinate practical solutions to complex logistic challenges are key to the Dupuytren Research Group mission.

 Stuart Landow is CEO and Chief Marketing Officer of AC Kinetics.
 He has over 30 years of business management and marketing experience.
 Mr. Landow has served as Senior Vice President of Purolator Products, marketing consultant to many multinational consumer and industrial entities, and CEO of Top Source Technologies, a technology development and marketing company that he listed on the American Stock Exchange.
 Mr. Landow holds a BS in Marketing from Farleigh Dickinson University and served as an officer in the U.S. Military.

 Thomas Jordan is a Certified Public Accountant and the founder and principal of Thomas Jordan, P.A., a Certified Public Accountant firm licensed in Florida.
 Mr. Jordan has had multiple procedures for severe Dupuytren disease.
 He is Past President of the Greater Fort Lauderdale Tax Council, Inc. and is an active member of numerous related professional groups.
-Mr. Jordan has volunteered for the Dupuytren Foundation since its inception and currently serves as Treasurer.
+Mr. Jordan has volunteered for the Dupuytren Research Group since its inception and currently serves as Treasurer.

 Ellen Gray Van Arsdale comes from a hands-on leadership career in education.
-As a teacher, principle, and director, she has been a driving force for progress in public and private schools across Florida.
+As a teacher, principal, and director, she has been a driving force for progress in public and private schools across Florida.
 She has initiated and implemented a wide range of administrative and student advocacy programs focused on increasing educational access for students in need, improving system-wide academic performance, program grant and policy development, and partnership with business, nonprofit, faith-based, and community organizations.

 Tom Knapp is an insurance executive, working with life insurance, annuities, and estate planning for the last 40 years.
 Mr. Knapp has had multiple procedures for severe Dupuytren disease.
 He was awarded the Distinguished Flying Cross, the Bronze Star for Valor and the Purple Heart for Combat action in Vietnam.
 An All-American Junior College Soccer National Champion, Mr. Knapp has won 23 Major championships of the Florida State Golf Association and Palm Beach County Golf Association.